 Knox County, Ohio is often overlooked.
 From Knox County’s center in Mount Vernon, it is 45 minutes to Columbus and over 90 minutes from Cleveland.
 Don’t let the drive stop you, because Knox County is home to a glam hotel, a hip liberal arts college, and numerous hiking and biking opportunities.
 Here are just a few things to check out for yourself:

-Centered around a roundabout (or maybe more of a square-about), the Mt Vernon Square hosts a weekly farmer’s market on Saturday mornings.
+Centered around a roundabout (or maybe more of a square-about), Mt.
+Vernon Square hosts a weekly farmer’s market on Saturday mornings.
 Beyond that time, you’ll find antique shops, restaurants, and an excellent coffee shop.
 The Happy Bean has a warm, industrial feel.
 I could have stayed here all day.
 Can someone design my kitchen to look like this?
 I digress:

 After your caffeine jolt, head to the new Ariel-Foundation Park.
 Not far from downtown, the park sits on 250 acres on the site of the former Pittsburgh Plate Glass manufacturing plant.
 The landscaping is not something you’re used to- pieces of metal were refurbished to make sculptures and crush glass serves as a mulch-like substitute.
 The Rastin Observation Tower is not for those afraid of heights, but 224 steps later, you’ll have a sweet view of Knox County and beyond.
 We’ll have to come back on a day when the weather is more cooperative!